-CSS Tutorial : Introduction of the CSS Pseudo-classes :first-child, :last-child, :nth-child(), :nth-of-type()
+CSS Tutorial : Introduction of the CSS Pseudo-classes :first-child, :last-child, :nth-child(), :nth-last-child()

-CSS Tutorial : Introduction of the CSS Pseudo-classes :first-child, :last-child, :nth-child(), :nth-of-type()
+CSS Tutorial : Introduction of the CSS Pseudo-classes :first-child, :last-child, :nth-child(), :nth-last-child()

 In this CSS tutorial, We will see the "Pseudo selectors".
 These selectors are called also "Pseudo-classes" and "Pseudo elements".
 These selectors allow you to change the style of the HTML elements without changing the HTML structure.